marianavalerio/M3_Ionizable_Lipids_draft/Case_studies/Lipid_Nanoparticle_construction/Inverse_Hexagonal_core_LNP/Building_notebooks/README.md

 Step 7 + 7.5): Solvate and neutralize using the notebooks Step7_Solvate.ipynb and Step7.5_create_top_hexagon.ipynb

-NB : for these notebook you will need the legacy version of MDvwhole
+NB : for these notebook you will need the legacy version of MDVcontainment